 In 2020, Title Research successfully claimed escheated funds from a Keurig Dr Pepper shareholding within 6 months.
 The Keurig Dr Pepper shares were held as part of a UK estate as the deceased had originally purchased shares in Cadbury, which through company actions over the last twenty years, had become shareholdings in Keurig Dr Pepper, Mondelez International and Kraft Heinz Group.
 From the original Cadbury share certificates, Title Research verified that the deceased had held Keurig Dr Pepper shares and confirmed with the share registrars that these shares had escheated.

 How it affects UK shareholders

 Escheatment does not exist in the UK so it is a process that most British people are unacquainted with.
 With more UK companies being acquired by US entities, the risk of UK shareholders subsequently becoming US shareholders is becoming increasingly likely.
 This highlights how UK citizens with US assets should be aware of the escheatment process.
-As this article outlines, it can incredibly complicated to reclaim escheated assets so it’s important for US shareholders to stay active.
+As this blog outlines, it can incredibly complicated to reclaim escheated assets so it’s important for US shareholdings to stay active.

 If you’re administering a deceased person’s estate, it can be easy to postpone dealing with US shareholdings until a later date.
-Dealing with US assets can be difficult in the best of circumstances, as our recent article highlighted, so we highly recommend dealing with the shares as early as possible to avoid them becoming escheated.
+Dealing with US assets can be difficult in the best of circumstances, as our article highlights, so we highly recommend dealing with the shares as early as possible to avoid them becoming escheated.